-Common Values for the European Public SphereThe Second Episode of our Podcast Talking Progress.
+Common Values for the European Public SphereThe Third Episode of our Podcast Talking Progress.

 Our new podcast Talking Progress dives headfirst into everything progressive.
 In its first series, we analyse what needs to be achieved to create a European Public Sphere.
 In its third episode, we have invited two guests to evaluate how Europeans appraise European values and why the European Union should implement civic education.